zachartmann/Tutorial10_Group-1/Report.md

 ![Image of Use Case Diagram (Inbound Call)](./diagrams/UseCaseDiagram-InboundCall.png)

 ## **Activity Diagrams**
-These diagrams help to visualise the behaviour of the system and actors across multiple use cases, including decisions and the flow of what happens, still not describing the how.
+Activity diagrams help to visualise the behaviour of the system and actors across multiple use cases, including decisions and the flow of what happens, without the how.
 The diagrams below show this in regards to outbound and inbound calls respectively:
 ### Activity Diagram - Outbound Calls
 ![Image of Travel Company Activity Diagram (Outbound Call)](./diagrams/ActivityDiagram-OutboundCall.png)